Arizona State Route 64: Route description

 SR 64 serves as the entrance road to the South Rim of Grand Canyon National Park; from Williams to Grand Canyon Village, the highway travels from the south to north, and from Grand Canyon Village to Cameron, it travels from the west to the east.
 While the road is technically not considered a state highway within national park boundaries, as it is maintained there by the National Park Service and not the Arizona Department of Transportation, it is marked as SR 64 on most maps and is considered unbroken for the purposes of numbering in the Arizona state highway system.
 SR 64 formerly extended past Cameron through to Teec Nos Pos; this designation has been superseded by US 160.

 From Tusayan to Valle, the highway travels concurrent with US 180; segments of the highway are also known as Navahopi Road, Rim Drive, and Bushmaster Memorial Highway.

 History

 SR 64 was first designated as a state highway in 1932 as a route from Williams to the Grand Canyon.

-In 1935, the highway was extended to the east from the Grand Canyon to US 89.
+The road from the South Rim of Grand Canyon National Park to Cameron, Arizona was known as the Nava Hopi Road in 1924.
+At that time it was a rough and steep dirt road.

+In 1928 the Nava Hopi Road was still in poor condition due to lack of maintenance.
+At the same time, tourists were encouraged to take a day trip drive from the El Tovar Hotel at the South Rim to today’s Moenkopi, Arizona and back via the Nava Hopi Road and the Cameron Suspension Bridge crossing of the Little Colorado River.

+After the opening of the Grand Canyon Bridge (today’s Navajo Bridge) in January 1929, use increased but the road was still in poor shape in 1931.
+Only “experienced mountain drivers” were encouraged to take the road.

+From 1931 through 1934 the Nava Hopi Road was upgraded considerably.
+Traffic was not greatly inconvenienced by the work.
+Upgrades included the completion of the steel frame and concrete decked Dead Indian Canyon Bridge and the road was now a high gear (meaning fast) road called the Nava Hopi Highway.
 In 1961, the highway was extended further east from US 89 through Tuba City to the New Mexico state line.
 In 1965, the portion from Teec Nos Pos was renumbered to SR 504 to match New Mexico, which would be renumbered again in 1987 to US 64.
 In 1965, the section to the east of US 89 became US 164, and would later be renumbered to US 160 in 1969.